-Through my time working with people with decreased hand function, I have seen many struggle to eat their meals with independence and dignity, while also becoming frustrated with the poorly designed and ineffective adapted eating devices that are commercially available.
+Through my time working with people with decreased hand function, I have seen many struggle to eat their meals with independence and dignity, while also becoming frustrated with the poorly designed and ineffective adapted utensil cuffs that are commercially available.

-After seeing this success, I entered the prototype into the Innovation Lab competition for the 2019 Academy of Spinal Cord Injury Professionals (ASCIP) conference in Nashville, TN and received 1st place for the low-tech category.
+After seeing this success, I entered this magnetized adapted utensil cuff prototype into the Innovation Lab competition for the 2019 Academy of Spinal Cord Injury Professionals (ASCIP) conference in Nashville, TN and received 1st place for the low-tech category.

 From there, with feedback solicited from people who product tested the MagnaCuff who had decreased hand function, I teamed up with a rehabilitation engineer named Raj Ball to design the MagnaCuff.